AhmedEid2504/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty removes the file betty from that directory rm -r removes the directory and its content cd - changes working directory to the previous one
+rm /tmp/my_first_directory/betty removes the file betty from that directory rm -r removes the directory and its content cd - changes working directory to the previous one ls -al . .. /boot lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.